osrf/gazebo_tutorials/logging_playback/tutorial.md

 # Overview

-This tutorial will explain how to use the Gazebo logging capabilities for recording your simulation and being able to reproduce it afterwards.
+This tutorial will explain how to use the Gazebo logging capabilities to record your simulation and then reproduce it afterwards, using either the GUI or the command line.

 # Gazebo log files